 - Protein target written into the plan — 0.8–1.0 g per pound of bodyweight, distributed as 30–40g per meal.
 See protein synthesis.

-- Progression governed by RPE.
+- Progression governed by RPE, not by arbitrary weight jumps.
 Sets sit at RPE 7–8 in accumulation blocks, climb to 8–9 in intensification.
 See RPE.

 What the Research Says

-Bone density research in midlife and older women is one of the more mature areas of exercise science, and the message has become consistent: heavier is better, impact matters, and consistency beats intensity spikes.
+Bone density research in midlife and older women is one of the more mature areas of exercise science, and research consistently suggests the same pattern: heavier loading is better than light loading, impact adds a benefit lifting alone doesn’t, and consistency over months and years beats short bursts of intensity.

-The landmark LIFTMOR trial (Watson, Beck and colleagues, 2018) is often cited: eight months of heavy resistance and impact training (deadlifts, back squats, overhead presses, and jumping chin-ups at 80–85% 1RM) in postmenopausal women with low bone mass produced meaningful improvements in lumbar spine and femoral neck BMD compared to a low-intensity control group — with no fractures during training.
-LIFTMOR-M and follow-up work by the same group extended the findings to men and to longer time frames.
-Beyond LIFTMOR, systematic reviews (Kelley & Kelley; Zhao and colleagues) find that high-intensity resistance training and combined resistance-plus-impact protocols produce more favorable BMD changes than low-intensity aerobic training or walking alone.
-Cross-sectional and prospective data consistently link muscular strength — particularly grip strength and lower-body strength — to lower fracture risk and better mobility in older adults.
+The landmark LIFTMOR trial (Watson, Beck, and colleagues, 2018) is frequently cited: eight months of heavy resistance and impact training (deadlifts, back squats, overhead presses, and jumping chin-ups at 80–85% of 1RM) in postmenopausal women with low bone mass produced meaningful improvements in lumbar spine and femoral neck bone mineral density compared to a low-intensity control group, with no fractures reported during training.
+Follow-up work by the same research group extended similar findings to longer time frames.
+Beyond LIFTMOR, systematic reviews suggest that high-intensity resistance training and combined resistance-plus-impact protocols tend to produce more favorable bone mineral density outcomes than low-intensity aerobic training or walking alone.
+Prospective data also link muscular strength — particularly grip strength and lower-body strength — to lower fracture risk and better mobility in older adults, consistent with ACSM guidance on exercise for bone health in postmenopausal women.

-A fair caveat: most bone-training trials run 8–24 months in specific populations, and individual response varies with hormonal status, nutrition, and starting BMD.
-Very-heavy loading and impact work aren’t appropriate for everyone — women with severe osteoporosis or specific orthopedic issues need a modified plan built with their physician.
-But the direction of the evidence — heavy load, brief impact, adequate protein, patience over months — is remarkably consistent, and the “lift light forever” approach has been quietly abandoned by the field.
+A fair caveat: most bone-training trials run 8–24 months in specific populations, and individual response varies with hormonal status, nutrition, and starting bone mineral density.
+Very heavy loading and impact work aren’t appropriate for everyone — women with severe osteoporosis or specific orthopedic issues need a modified plan built with their physician.
+But the direction of the evidence — heavy load, brief impact, adequate protein, patience over months — is remarkably consistent, and the “lift light forever” approach for this population has been largely abandoned by the field.

 Selected sources